electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
-* state machine was added, wrapped in a layer of a custom net behaviour in the libp2p swarm
+* state machine was added, wrapped in a layer of a custom net behaviour in the libp2p swarm ([architecture design]((#architecture)) updated)
-* an unfortunately now unused [observer pattern](../../wiki/Observer-pattern) was added to wiki - better version of what could be found in internet (Rust is very restrictive).
+* my unfortunately now unused [observer pattern](../../wiki/Observer-pattern) was added to wiki - a better version of what could be found in internet (Rust is very restrictive, some patterns don't work that well).
 * boostrap, jquery upgraded, some webui animation, better net communication struct, multiaddr on peer per webui tooltip
 * peers in webui can now deregister because of e.g. timeout
 * using libp2p network swarm, replacing single-on mdsn with it, but having same functionality